 Associate Degrees for Transfer program, which allows more qualified Californians a seamless educational path from K-12 to college, a CSU degree and beyond.

 Under White's leadership, the CSU stands as a national leader in environmental sustainability and diversity of leadership.
-White spearheaded efforts to ensure and increase awareness of federal Title IX rights, sexual assault and alcohol abuse on campus.
+White is a committed advocate for compassionate action on behalf of Dreamers, and for providing those with DACA status a clear path to complete their education and build their future.
+He spearheaded efforts to ensure and increase awareness of federal Title IX rights, sexual assault and alcohol abuse on campus.
 White has also worked with CSU partners across the state – including students, faculty, staff, alumni and friends – to ensure increased public investment in the university and its consequential, wide-reaching academic mission.

 Prior to becoming CSU chancellor in 2013, White served as chancellor and professor of biology and biomedical sciences at the University of California, Riverside.
 White came to UC Riverside in 2008 after serving as president of the University of Idaho from 2004 to 2008 and as dean, provost, executive vice president and interim president at Oregon State University from 1996 to 2004.